LucasPacheco27/ArtHIve/README.md

 # 🎨 Project Overview
 A collaborative art platform for artists, ArtHive is a dynamic app designed to connect artists, facilitate seamless collaboration, and provide a dedicated space for creative exploration.
 This project serves as a case study showcasing my UI/UX design process, from initial research to final prototype.

-# Problem The UI/UX Challenge
+# 🎯 The UI/UX Challenge
 The art community lacks a dedicated digital space for structured collaboration and professional feedback.
 Existing platforms are great for showcasing finished work but fall short in providing tools for collaborative project management, real-time co-creation, and a structured feedback system.
 ArtHive was designed to solve this problem by creating a specialized platform that caters to the unique needs of artists.

 # ✨ Key Features